-Originally from Brooklyn, NY I have attended college (American Univ.), worked and lived in DC and the local area for the past 40+ years.
+Originally from Brooklyn, NY I attended American Univ. and have worked and lived in DC and the local area for the past 40+ years.
 My wife, Ruth Marcus, (artist and former art teacher at Georgetown Day School) and I have lived on Chevy Chase Parkway since December 2003.
-We moved here when our son David graduated from the Univ. of Maryland after being educated in the Montgomery County school system.
+We moved here when our son David graduated from the Univ. of Maryland after being educated in the Montgomery County public school system.

-Currently I have an education research consulting business.
-In this role I help clients analyze, design and launch programs and processes to support education improvement through data and research priorities.
+Currently I have an education data research consulting business.
+In this role I help to successfully launch, analyze and redesign programs and processes to support data and research priorities.

-Prior to this I worked 33 years for the U.S. Department of Education.
+Prior to this I worked for over 30 years for the U.S. Dept. of Education.
 My last position there was as the first Chief Information Technology Officer at the Institute of Education Sciences.
 In this role I conceptualized, designed, and implemented information technologies across the Institute.
-Previously I served as the Chief Technology Officer and Webmaster at the National Center for Education Statistics (NCES), where my staff and I spearheaded innovative improvements to serve the needs of the public and staff.
+Previously I served as the Chief Technology Officer and Webmaster for the National Center for Education Statistics (NCES), where my staff and I spearheaded innovative improvements to serve multiple needs.
 This includes the College Navigator, a free consumer tool used to assist with the college decision-making process.

-I continue to work extensively with State Education Departments, school districts, postsecondary institutions, education associations and federal agencies in leading efforts for educational improvement by putting the proper tools at the disposal of education practitioners and the public.
+I continue to work extensively with State Education Departments, postsecondary institutions, education associations, federal agencies and private organizations in leading efforts for educational improvement by putting the proper data tools in the hands of education practitioners and the public.

-Ruth and I are active in our neighborhood and all it has to offer.
-We are Avalon supporters, constant library users; and are friendly with and customers of many of our neighborhood businesses.
-Besides our neighborhood activities I play baseball, football and tennis.
-Additionally, my wife and I are big boosters of both the visual and performing arts, and we greatly enjoy traveling.
-In my work and leisure activities I bring energy, enthusiasm and passion to all I do, including serving as your ANC 3G-05 Commissioner.
+Ruth and I are active in activities throughout our neighborhood.
+We are Avalon supporters, constant library users, Ruth is a member of Ch/Art, the Chevy Chase Artist Group; and we are customers of many of our neighborhood businesses.
+I also play baseball, tennis and I participate in other sports.
+Additionally, my wife and I are boosters of visual and performing arts, and we greatly enjoy traveling.
+In my work and leisure activities I bring energy, enthusiasm and passion to all I do.

 Ideas & Issues